lpalbou/AbstractAssistant/docs/architecture.md

 ## Overview

 AbstractAssistant is a modern macOS system tray application that provides instant access to Large Language Models through a sleek Qt-based interface.
-Built with Python, it leverages AbstractCore for universal LLM provider support and VoiceLLM for conversational AI capabilities.
+Built with Python, it leverages AbstractCore for universal LLM provider support and AbstractVoice for conversational AI capabilities.

 ## Core Design Philosophy